...

 Dry clothes fully before storing

 Do not fold or hang clothes while they still feel even a little damp.
+Moisture trapped in fabric can allow mold to return.

 Improve airflow